practable/dynamics-lab/fw/dynamics_lab_firmware_V0_1_x/README.md

 ```

-### Modifying jsonConfig.h
+## 2. Modifying `jsonConfig.h`
+_This header should be used with the jsonMessenger library to define all the working states & commands that can be decoded by the jsonMessenger system._
+This library is designed to parse commands recieved via the Serial object in Arduino.
+Commands should be formatted in CMD:VALUE pairs as follows:

+#### Version 1 -> succinct command structure
+`{"CMD":"VALUE"}` -> for CMDs with passed values
+or
+`{"CMD":}` -> for CMDs with no additional values
+note: in the 2nd example, any data entered after `:` will be ignored, as we have already defined the datatypes that will be passed with each command to the parser.

+#### Version 2 -> Verbose command structure
+`{"set":"CMD","to":"VALUE"}` -> for CMDs with passed values
+or
+`{"set":"CMD"}` -> for CMDs with no additional data.

+As the libary works via parsing JSON structures, any additional key:value pairs will simply be ignored, as long as the overal JSON structure is validated, the parser will just look
+for the existance of matching keys, and ignore anything else.

+All modifications should be carried out in this header file `jsonConfig.h`, please do not modify jsonMessenger.h or jsonMessenger.cpp!

- 1. Define an enum to define variable types, These will be linked to a state enum so when a message with a keyword is received, we can look up what
+#### 1. Define an enum to define variable types
+ These will be linked to a state enum so when a message with a keyword is received, we can look up what
  data type will be included with the message

  ```
 typedef enum {  // enum to pass variable types between functions EMPTY,